iker777/tarjetasFullstack/readme.md

 * Login page -> Post.
 That Post's body is user's mail and password
 * In the backend we can handle if user's data is correct or not
 * If it is correct, backend send the response and frontend can handle that response

+7. Install cors: Cross-Origin Resource Sharing (CORS) is a browser security feature that restricts cross-origin HTTP requests initiated from scripts running in the browser.
+[Install it as a dependency](https://www.npmjs.com/package/cors) `$ npm install cors`

 ## Frontend
 1. Navigation without refreshing -> App.js